cchitsiang/awesome-stars/README.md

 - [sindresorhus/speed-test](https://github.com/sindresorhus/speed-test) - Test your internet connection speed and ping using speedtest.net from the CLI
 - [githubsvn/Ebooks-TMA](https://github.com/githubsvn/Ebooks-TMA) -
 - [bumaociyuan/ios-ipa-server](https://github.com/bumaociyuan/ios-ipa-server) - Create a HTTPS Server to install iOS ipa
-- [serverless/serverless](https://github.com/serverless/serverless) - ⚡ Serverless Framework – Build web, mobile and IoT applications with serverless architectures using AWS Lambda, Azure Functions, Google CloudFunctions & more! –
+- [serverless/serverless](https://github.com/serverless/serverless) - ⚡ Serverless Framework – Use AWS Lambda and other managed cloud services to build apps that auto-scale, cost nothing when idle, and boast radically low maintenance.
 - [broccolijs/broccoli](https://github.com/broccolijs/broccoli) - Browser compilation library – an asset pipeline for applications that run in the browser
 - [jossmac/react-icons](https://github.com/jossmac/react-icons) - Simple component for icons in your React app
 - [pusher/atom-pair](https://github.com/pusher/atom-pair) - An Atom package that allows for epic pair programming